sakshamtaneja21/freeCodeCamp/README.md

 Copyright (c) 2018 freeCodeCamp.org

-The content of this repository bound by the following licenses:
+The content of this repository bound by the following licenses:.

 - The computer software is licensed under the [BSD-3-Clause](LICENSE.md) License.
 - The [curricular content](https://www.npmjs.com/package/@freecodecamp/curriculum) in the [`/curriculum`](/curriculum) folder and its subdirectories are licensed under the [CC-BY-SA-4.0](/curriculum/LICENSE.md) License.